bonilab/malasim/src/Core/Random/README.md

 - **Truncated Normal Distribution:** Generate normally distributed numbers truncated within ±3 standard deviations to avoid extreme values.
 - **Multinomial Distribution:** Generate multinomially distributed random variables.
 - **CDF Computations:** Compute the Cumulative Distribution Function (CDF) and its inverse for the Gamma distribution and the standard normal distribution.
-- **Shuffling Capabilities:** Shuffle elements in an array using the current random generator.
+- **Shuffling Capabilities:** Shuffle elements in a `std::vector` using the current random generator.
 - **Resource Management:** Utilizes `std::unique_ptr` with a custom deleter to manage the GSL RNG resource.
 - **Seed Control:** Allows setting and retrieving the RNG seed for reproducibility.
 - **Templated Methods:** Provides templated methods for generating uniformly and normally distributed random numbers with flexible types.